 - Fact or Fiction?
 The Murky History of Lothian

 - 83 Years on: Remembering the Nanjing Massacre

 On the eve of the invasion, Winston Churchill is claimed to have said: “Commanders and their senior officers should die with their troops.
 The honour of the British Empire and the British Army is at stake.”

 Despite this defeat, British arrogance and disbelief still remained.
 Gordon Bennett, Lieutenant General and Officer in Command of Australian forces, stated: “The whole operation seems incredible; 550 miles in 55 days – forced back by a small Japanese army of only two divisions, riding stolen bicycles and without artillery support.”

 The humiliation of defeat and the solidification of Japanese power in South East Asia is often the focal point of the Malayan theatre.
 However the fall of Singapore leaves an often unacknowledged legacy.

 Although victory against Japan would eventually be achieved, the defeat leads to a series of events that would ultimately destroy European control in Asia.
-Japan, hardened and uplifted by its victory, would continue to march ever further toward the ultimate goal, the jewel in the Empire’s crown – India, placing further pressure on Britain in a brutal conflict in the jungles of Burma.
+Japan, hardened and uplifted by its victory, would continue to march ever further toward the ultimate goal, the jewel in the Empire’s crown – India, placing further pressure on Britain in a brutal campaign fought in the jungles of Burma.